|

 Last year was the hundredth birthday not

 only of Hermann Weyl but also of Niels Bohr.
-Their double drumbeat summons us
+Their double drumbeat

-to a great undertaking, tells us that we can and must achieve four victories:
+to a great undertaking, tells us that we can and must achieve four

-Understand the quantum as based on an utterly simple
+victories: Understand the quantum as based on

 and -- when we see it -- completely obvious idea.